asi-uniovi/malloovia/docs/usage.rst

 In order to store either the LTWP, or a single-timeslot STWP, or a list of STWP for any number of timeslots (to simulate Phase II), the class :class:`.Workload` is provided.

-* A :class:`.Workload` object contains a sequence of numbers (which can be a single one), which is either the LTWP or a series of STWP.
+* A :class:`.Workload` object contains a sequence of numbers (which can be a single one), which is either the LTWP or a series of STWP, and the time unit used (i.e: what is the length of the timeslot, which is one hour in this example).
   It also contains the reference to the application related to that workload, a unique ``id`` and a short description.

 Example: